 And the light of heaven after this world for you.”

 Funny Irish Wedding Toast Samples

 For the Irish, there’s an irresistible love for language.
-Known as the gift of gab, it can be well defined as talent for talking and expression.
+Known as the gift of gab, it can be well defined as a talent for talking and expression.
 From the time of the 7th-century monks of the medieval bards to the 17th-century storytellers or Seanchaí.
 These poets and writers can give life to words, passionately communicating stories and sentiments.
 This is where the humor comes in, as they’re able to infuse heartwarming words that steal smiles from people.
-For with the ability to speak, comes the ability to give laughter to your listener.
+With the ability to speak, comes the ability to give laughter to your listener.

 A funny Irish wedding toast is quite filled with witty, charming, romantic yet factual remarks.
 For example, “May you look back fifty years from now, and agree that today was the worst day of your married life.”
-So, if you need to douse the tense ambiance with some laughter, opt to give funny Irish toast.
+So, if you need to douse the tense ambiance with some laughter, opt to give a funny Irish toast.

 “May your troubles be as few and as far apart as my Grandmother’s teeth.”